 The Lawrence school board voted to delay classes until Sept.
 8 with six weeks of 100% distance learning at that time.
 The district says this will give staff more professional development and preparation time.
 When students are able to return, the district’s task force has prepared three potential models — in-person, hybrid and distance learning.
 Read more here.

 The school board decided to delay the start of school until Sept.
 9 for most students.
 Preschoolers and grades 10-12 will start on Sept.
-10. Watch on YouTube:
+10. Although families were able to choose from in-person or virtual learning, the district announced Aug.
+18, that it will follow the health department’s gating criteria guidelines.
+They’ll welcome K-4th grade back for in-person learning, but 5-12th graders will be learning remotely to begin.
+Read more on the district’s plan here.

 Under a new Wyandotte County Health Department order, USD 204 has delayed classes until Sept.
 8. The district will offer both remote and hybrid learning where students will alternate between days in school and days online.
 Read the parent overview here.